 Liver injuries are often caused by on road accidents, accounting for around 70% of cases.
 When dealing with polytrauma patients who have experienced abdominal trauma (open or blunt), the liver is abdominal the organ most commonly injured.
 Abdominal injuries occur in about 31% of polytrauma patients, and among these cases, liver injuries are present in around 16% of patients.
 Uncontrolled bleeding is identified as the primary cause of death in cases involving liver injuries, and this type of bleeding is associated with a high mortality rate of 54%.
-This highlights the addressing critical nature of bleeding and providing appropriate medical interventions promptly to improve patient outcomes techniques have led to changes in the management of traumatic liver injuries.
-In recent years, non-operative management (NOM) has gained prominence as alternative to immediate an surgery in certain cases of liver Non-operative trauma. involves closely management monitoring the patient's condition, providing supportive care, and utilizing interventional radiology techniques when appropriate.
+This highlights the critical nature of addressing bleeding and providing appropriate medical interventions promptly to improve patient outcomes.

-Management of traumatic liver injuries has evolved over the In the past, surgical vears. treatment was often considered the standard approach for various types of trauma-related liver iniuries.
-However. advancements in medical improved technology, understanding of trauma management, the and development of less invasive
+Management of traumatic liver injuries has evolved over the vears.
+In the past. surgical treatment was often considered the standard approach for various types of trauma-related liver injuries.
+However. advancements in medical technology, improved understanding of trauma management, and the development of less invasive techniques have led to changes in the management of traumatic liver injuries.
+In recent years, non-operative management (NOM) has gained prominence as alternative to immediate an surgery in certain cases of liver trauma.
+Non-operative management involves closely monitoring the patient's condition, providing supportive care, and utilizing interventional techniques radiology when appropriate.

-Factors that have contributed to the shift towards non-operative management include advancement in imaging technology, hemodynamic stability or no sign of ongoing stability, interventional radiology like angiography and embolization and involvement of minimally invasive surgery like laparoscopy and robotic surgery.
+Factors that have contributed to the shift towards non-operative management include advancement in imaging hemodynamic technology, stability or no sign of ongoing stability, interventional radiology like angiography and embolization and involvement of minimally invasive surgery like laparoscopy and robotic surgery.
 The Moore score, also known as the Organ Injury Scale (OIS) of the American Association for Surgery of Trauma (AAST), is a widely accepted scoring system used to classify traumatic liver injuries.
 This scoring system helps in assessing the severity of liver injuries and guiding treatment decisions.
 The Moore score is based on the AAST's